kazumaxneo/MAG_refinement/README.md

 ## Requirements (file)
 - bin.fa files
-- HiFi sequenicng reads (used for metagenome assebly)
+- HiFi sequenicng reads (the one used for original assembly)
-- Paired-end short rewad (used for metagenome assebly)
+- Paired-end short sequenicng reads (the one used for original assembly)

 ## Installation